From CBD oil to turmeric, people have made a habit of applying their favorite health trends to dogs.

 “When we started using all these legumes, there weren’t really enough trials to show that having this amount of carbohydrate made from legumes was healthy, and that is why we are seeing the pendulum swing the other way where maybe grains aren’t so bad.”

-Unlike with cats, which are genetically close to one another, there’s no one-size-fits-all diet for dogs.
+Unlike cats, which are genetically close to one another, there’s no one-size-fits-all diet for dogs.
 Dr. Kraus says her pup patients who have had digestive issues and trouble keeping weight on have benefited from an ancient grains diet.

 “I think people get these really high-protein diets, and not all dogs can digest them … a lot of dogs also just struggle to digest legumes,” Dr. Kraus says.
 “It can happen to any breed of dog.”